Whelping Checklist – What Supplies Do You Need Before Your Dog Has A Litter Of Puppies?

 You’ll want to have some paperwork to document the mama’s temperature to help predict the arrival of the puppies as well as document each puppy as he/she is born.

-• Birth Documentation Chart – When each of Raven’s puppies were born we documented them individually.
+- Birth Documentation Chart – When each of Raven’s puppies was born we documented them individually.
 Shave mark, color collar, distinguishing features, time of birth, etc.

-• Puppy Weight Chart – We track our puppies weights daily to make sure their gaining each day.
+- Puppy Weight Chart – We track our puppy’s weights daily to make sure they’re gaining each day.
 Having a handy chart next to your puppy scale or whelping box makes it easy to do this on a daily basis.

-• Vet and Emergency Vet Phone #’s – Keep important phone numbers handy including your vet, emergency vet, and friends or family to help.
+- Vet and Emergency Vet Phone # – Keep important phone numbers handy including your vet, emergency vet, and friends or family to help.
 It’s a good idea to have them written down (as well as programmed in your phone) just in case someone else helping can make the call.

 Most of these documents come in the Deluxe Pro Whelping Kit for Puppies.